Perfectly Flaky Amish Pie Crust

 I like to use lard to make pie dough because it tends to create a more flaky crust.
 But butter does give it a better flavor.
 So I started using a combination of lard and butter.

 I think of the three fat choices typically used in pie crust, shortening would be my last choice.
-It doesn't produce as much flavor and tends to not be as flaky.
+It doesn't produce as much flavor and tends to be less flaky.

 Pre-Bake/Blind-Bake Pie Crust

 As you may know, some pies such as chocolate cream pie will ask for a pre-baked pie crust.